ibm-cloud-docs/event-notifications/en-iam.md

 }
 ```

-Upon generating the access token by using the preceding curl command, operate the Rest APIs by passing the `Bearer <value of access_token>` in the Authorization header.
+Upon generating the access token by using the preceding curl command, use the REST APIs by passing the `Bearer <value of access_token>` in the Authorization header.

 For example: